 When collecting Zero-Party Data, companies need to focus on innovative collection data methods based on a two-way exchange.
 This can be done by using Interactive Experiences such as a Guided Selling Experience.

-Guided Selling in an interactive experience in which website visitors answer a series of questions about their needs, preferences, and personal characteristics to be automatically guided towards the rights products, features, or sections of your website.
+Guided Selling an interactive experience in which website visitors answer a series of questions about their needs, preferences, and personal characteristics to be automatically guided towards the rights products, features, or sections of your website.

 4. Invest in UX design